 Benzene is also an eye, skin, and respiratory tract irritant.

-Long-term (chronic) exposure to benzene may cause blood disorders, leukemia, or have negative effects on the female reproductive system.
+Long-term (chronic) exposure to benzene may cause blood disorders, leukemia (particularly Acute Myelogenous Leukemia (AML)), or have negative effects on the female reproductive system.
 Blood disorders that result from long-term benzene exposure may affect bone marrow (the tissues that produce blood cells), which can lead to anemia.
-Long-term exposure may also cause excessive bleeding, as well as damage to the immune system due to changes in the levels of antibodies and the loss of white blood cells.
+Long-term exposure may also cause excessive bleeding, and damage to the immune system.

 Reducing the Risk of Exposure to Benzene